 After entering the building, you will go to the kiosk and enter your assigned number.
 There will be administrative action for entering anyone else's number.
 A computerized dosing system will be utilized to confirm your identity (D.O.B. / S.S. #) when presented at the dispensing station.
-You are responsible for cooperating with identification checks to ensure that you receive your proper dosage.
+You are responsible to cooperate with identification checks to ensure that you receive your proper dosage.

-PTC Identification Clerk will inform you if a "hold" has been placed on your card.
+The kiosk will inform you if a "hold" has been placed on you.
 A "hold" must be satisfied prior to dosing.
 For example, you may be directed to meet with your counselor, the billing department, submit a urine specimen, etc. You are expected to satisfy the request before you can be medicated.
-The Identification Clerk will not release your medication card until the staff are given authorization to do so by staff.
+The front desk will not release your hold until given authorization to do so by staff.